 In managing its capital, the Group considers a variety of requirements and expectations.
-Sufficient capital must be in place to support current and projected business activities, according to both the Group's own internal assessment and the requirements of its regulators, in particular its lead regulator, FINMA.
+Sufficient capital must be in place to support current and projected business activities, according to both the Group's own internal assessment and the requirements of its regulators, in particular its lead regulator, the Swiss Financial Market Supervisory Authority (FINMA).
 Capital is also managed in order to achieve sound capital ratios and to ensure a strong external credit rating.

 Ensuring compliance with minimum regulatory capital requirements and targeted capital ratios is central to capital adequacy management.
-In this ongoing process, the Group manages its capital on the basis of target capital ratios for common equity tier 1 capital and total capital.
-In the target-setting process, the Group takes into account the regulatory minimum capital requirements and regulatory expectations that the Group will hold additional capital above the minimum required for each capital category, the Group's internal assessment of aggregate risk exposure requiring equity capital provision, the views of rating agencies, and comparison to peer institutions based on the Group's business mix and market presence.
+In this ongoing process, the Group manages its capital on the basis of target capital ratios for common equity tier 1 (CET1) capital and total capital.
+In the target-setting process, the Group takes into account the regulatory minimum capital requirements and regulatory expectations that the Group will hold additional capital above the minimum required for each capital category, the Group's internal assessment of aggregate risk exposure requiring equity capital provision, the views of rating agencies, and comparison with peer institutions based on the Group's business mix and market presence.

-For the financial years ended 31 December 2019, 31 December 2020 and 31 December 2021, the scope of consolidation used for the calculation of capital adequacy is identical to that applied for accounting purposes.
-Note 29A "Companies Consolidated" of the Financial Statements in the Issuer Consolidated Annual Report 2021 (as incorporated herein by reference) provides an overview of the Group's consolidated companies.
+In 2022 (and 2021), the scope of consolidation used for the calculation of capital adequacy is identical to that applied for accounting purposes.
+Note 30A "Companies consolidated" of the financial statements in the Extract Consolidated Financial Statements 2022 provides an overview of the Group's consolidated companies.

-The Group's calculations of its risk-weighted assets published in the Annual Report are identical to those carried out for regulatory reporting purposes.
+The Group's calculations of its risk-weighted assets published in the Consolidated Financial Statements are identical to those carried out for regulatory reporting purposes.

-The Basel III international standard approach requires CET1 equivalent to at least 4.5 per cent. of risk-weighted assets, plus a CET1 capital buffer of 2.5 per cent., plus 1.5 per cent. of Additional Tier 1 (AT1) capital (or better-quality capital), plus 2 per cent. of supplementary Tier 2 capital (or better-quality capital).
-In aggregate, this amounts to an overall capital requirement of at least 10.5 per cent. of risk-weighted assets.
-FINMA minimum capital requirements for the Group are 7.8 per cent. for CET1, 1.8 per cent. for AT1 and 2.4 per cent. for tier 2, which puts its overall minimum capital requirement at 12 per cent. of risk-weighted assets.
-The Group is also required to hold a countercyclical CET1 capital buffer for mortgages on residential properties in Switzerland (this countercyclical buffer is currently deactivated as per the decision of the Swiss Federal Council on 27 March 2020) and an additional countercyclical CET1 capital buffer for commitments outside Switzerland.
-This adds a further 0.1 per cent. to its minimum capital requirement of 12 per cent. of risk-weighted assets as of 31 December 2021.
-The decision by the Swiss Federal Council to deactivate the countercyclical buffer on 27 March 2020 was taken to give banks more flexibility in granting credits designed to cushion the economic impact of the coronavirus pandemic.
+The Basel III international standard approach requires CET1 capital equivalent to at least 4.5% of risk-weighted assets, plus a CET1 capital buffer of 2.5%, plus 1.5% of additional tier 1 (AT1) capital (or better-quality capital), plus 2% of supplementary tier 2 capital (or better-quality capital).
+In aggregate, this amounts to an overall capital requirement of at least 10.5% of risk-weighted assets.
+FINMA minimum capital requirements for the Group are 7.8% for CET1, 1.8% for AT1 and 2.4% for tier 2, which puts its overall minimum capital requirement at 12% of risk-weighted assets.
+At present, the Group is also required to hold an additional anticyclical CET1 capital buffer.
+This adds a further 0.4% to its minimum capital requirement of 12% of risk-weighted assets.
+The capital held by the Group at 31 December 2022 and at 31 December 2021 was sufficient to meet the relevant Bank for International Settlements (BIS) and FINMA requirements.